Consider Becoming a Pastoral Care Associate!

 - Members facing an important life transition, surgery or chronic illness

-- Those experiencing job loss, divorce, terminal illness, the death of a friend or family member, or other crisis.
+- Those experiencing job loss, divorce, terminal illness, the death of a friend or family member, or another crisis.

 Is Training Provided?

-Training focused on cultivating a listening presence and helpful approaches to outreach will be provided by PCA Lead Trainer, Laurie Petersen, and PCA Coordinator Jane Peterson, both of whom are experienced PCAs themselves.
+Training focused on cultivating a listening presence and helpful approaches to outreach will be provided by PCA Co-Trainers Sarah Richards and Dale Skaggs, both of whom are experienced PCAs themselves.
 The training is also guided by our Associate Minister, Dena McPhetres.
-All Pastoral Care Associates must participate in all of the following training sessions, which will take place at the church on Saturdays, 10:30 a.m.—4:30 p.m.
-September 22 & 29 and October 13 & 20, 2018
+All Pastoral Care Associates must participate in the 20 hour training to be held either online or in person in September and October 2021.

 What is the Time Commitment?

-Following the training, if interested in proceeding, each Pastoral Care Associate is available for a minimum of two visits per month, unless they are out of town.
+Following the training, if interested in proceeding, each Pastoral Care Associate is available for a minimum of two visits per month, unless they are out of town or have reduced capacity due to their own life transitions.
 PCAs also attend monthly meetings with the other Associates for ongoing support and learning.
 Pastoral Care Associates serve for three years.

 What is the Selection Process?

-If you are interested in serving as a Pastoral Care Associate, please complete an application online on our church website by midnight Sunday, April 15.
-Selected applicants will be interviewed by Laurie, Jane, and Dena during the month of May.
+Complete an application online at the link below by Saturday, May 1, 2021.
+Selected applicants will be interviewed by Sarah, Dale and Dena during the month of May.
 Approximately ten people will be selected for the training.
-All applicants will be informed if they have been selected by the end of May.
+All applicants will be informed if they have been selected by the beginning of June.
 Toward the end of the training, there will be a “taking stock” discernment to decide whether you still wish to commit to becoming a Pastoral Care Associate.